 If you’d rather do some shopping, I highly recommend visiting KaDeWe, or Kaufhaus des Westens.
 KaDeWe is Berlin’s largest department store.

 I can almost guarantee that you’ll find something in the 60,000 square meters that will catch your eye.

 Toast to a Return Trip to Berlin

 To wrap up your last day in Berlin, head over to the 25 Hours Hotel Bikini, where you can perch yourself at the Monkey Bar for a sunset cocktail overlooking Berlin’s Zoo.

 In two days, you’ve managed to cover a lot of ground with 2 days in Berlin, but there’s still plenty left to see.
 Raise a glass to a return trip to Berlin!

 There you have it – the perfect 2 Day Berlin Itinerary!

-And if you need help packing, I’ve got you covered with my best tips for packing for Europe.
+And if you need help packing, I’ve got you covered with exactly how to pack light and fashionable for Europe.